 Shikaar in Hindi means hunting.
 Bagh means the garden.
-Hunting sport was banned long ago and it is a criminal offense now.
-This place has nothing to do with hunting sport but it recreates ambience of old days with interiors.
+Hunting in India as a sport was banned long ago and it is a criminal offense.
+Shikaar Bagh has nothing to do with hunting sport but it recreates the ambiance of the bygone era i.e. hunting lodges.
 Even then Shikaar Bagh doesn’t have feel & look of Indian Hunting lodges which erstwhile kings commissioned in their states.
-Hunting was a favorite sport of Rajput rulers.
-They also hosted many hunting parties for visiting British agents and officers since India was a British colony until 1947.
+Hunting was a favorite sport of Rajput rulers; it was a regal sport.
+They also hosted many hunting parties for visiting British political agents and officers since India was a British colony until 1947.

-I visited Shikaar bagh during late evening with friends; best time to soak and enjoy the perfect weather.
+I visited Shikaar bagh during late evening with friends; the best time to soak and enjoy the perfect weather.
 Evenings in October are famed for perfect weather in this part of the world.
 Despite not advertising Shikaar Bagh was buzzing with people.
 Word of mouth publicity, perhaps!

 First drinks were delivered along with potato wedges.
 People who ordered beer were the happiest.
 The ones who ordered Sangria were really unhappy.
 They found it a towards a sweeter side!
-May be the choice of wine that goes into making Sangria wasn’t that good!
+Maybe the choice of wine that goes into making Sangria wasn’t that good!

 And then the pizza arrived which was not edible as the base wasn’t baked well.
 Steward was called and explained.
 He promptly agreed to re-do it!
 Our pizza was given another shot of oven and brought back.
-The taste however wasn’t that good.
+The taste, however, wasn’t that good.
 I’m sure making a good pizza is not difficult these days; even small cafes in Jaipur make excellent thin crust pizzas!
 There was no problem with potato wedges though.
 The service was excellent.

 Overall, Shikaar Bagh is a great place.
-I hope that team takes care of food, our only grouse!
+I hope that the team takes care of food, our only grouse!
 Even though Bar Palladio offers distinctive and stunning interiors, it fails in providing choices in its menu.
 The seating option at Bar Palladio is limiting as outdoor seats are neither comfortable nor it can accommodate large groups.
 Shikaar Bagh fills this void!.
-Shikaar Bagh is worth visiting for the ambience and yore!
+Shikaar Bagh is worth visiting for the ambiance and yore!